mahilab/MEL/README.md

 5. Download the [PyQtGraph (64-bit) Installer](http://www.pyqtgraph.org/).
 Run the installer and insure that the Python installation directory is correctly identified as C:\dev\Python36

-6. Run the following Python script to test PyQt5 + PyQtGraph
+6. Run the following Python script to test PyQt5 + PyQtGraph.
+Play around with each test example.

     ```python
     import pyqtgraph.examples